mtumilowicz/java9-classloaders/README.md

   modules (for example `jdk.compiler`, `jdk.javadoc`, `jdk.jshell`)
 * **Before JDK9, the extension and the application class loader were an instance of the `java.net.URLClassLoader` class.
 In JDK9, they are an instance of an internal JDK class**.
+* apart from standard delegation: application -> platform -> bootstrap we have two more:
+    * application -> bootstrap
+    * platform -> application
+* class loading mechanism:
+    1. application class loader needs to load a class
+    1. it searches modules defined to bootstrap and platform (can delegate directly)
+    1. if the module is defined in either bootstrap or platform it is loaded
+    1. if a class is not fined in a named module defined for to bootstrap or platform application delegates loading to platform
+    1. if a class is not loaded, application scans the classpath
+    1. if found - load as a inhabitant of unnamed module
+    1. if not - `ClassNotFoundException`